 Welcome Faculty to the CRC Library!
 The Library collaborates with faculty to support the research and information needs of programs and disciplines.
 We offer a variety of services to support our faculty.

-The CRC Library has more than 60,000 books, videos, and DVDs, and more than 80 print periodical subscriptions.
-The CRC Library also provides access more than 50 subscription-based online research databases, which contain electronic versions of research reports; journal, magazine, and newspaper articles; books; and dictionary and encyclopedia entries.
-To find the research materials you need, access our online library catalog and research databases.
+The CRC Library has more than 60,000 books, DVDs, musical scores, and more than 80 print magazine subscriptions.
+The CRC Library also provides access to more than 50 subscription-based online research databases, which contain electronic versions of research reports; journal, magazine, and newspaper articles; books; and dictionary and encyclopedia entries.
+To find the research materials, search the library's discovery service: OneSearch.

 Faculty and Staff Borrowing Guidelines

 Lending guidelines ensure maximum use of the CRC Library collection while simultaneously securing its availability for all current and future generations of students, staff and faculty.
 Guidelines also promote equal access to individual items and ensure that items that are not being used by some are on the shelf ready for others to find.
 Checking faculty/staff ID cards and requiring the timely renewal and return of items help to protect the collection for all users.

 Your LRCCD Employee ID Card is your library card.
 You must present your ID card at the Circulation Desk either at the main CRC Library or the Elk Grove Center (Rm.
 204) to activate your card.

 Once activated, your library card gives you access to any LRCCD college library and their outreach centers and the online research databases.
 The Library's catalog and online research databases are accessible from any computer with an Internet connection.
 When off campus, use your w-employee ID number and your unified password to access electronic material.

 You Must Present Your Library Card Every Time You Want to Borrow a Library Item